The SkyShark TP-4 design concept

 Another similar design is the Russian Tupolev TU-34, a four-seat STOL surveillance airplane with fixed gear (not yet in production).
 It incorporates, however, huge lifting surfaces, and therefore is very slow.
 A recent attempt to integrate the tree-lifting-surface configuration into a production 6-seat design (code name 600-6) with two 300 hp Zoche engines (still not certified) is currently in the early stage of prototyping by a group in Albuquerque.
 There are many other interesting projects from different categories (certificated and experimental) which incorporate the TLS concept.

 Preliminary calculations of a 'scaled down model' of the Avanti design revealed strong evidence for the feasibility of such a concept, however, significant modifications of many parameters had to be reconsidered.
-The design has been well-planned, and whether you are drawing up concepts for aircraft or poker.de games, modifications for the purpose of streamlining the design are necessary.

 The present time, the SkyShark project is at the stage of extending the analytical design with control and stability calculation, selection of wing airfoil, and structural analysis.
 The conceptual design has been successfully completed.
 Early stages for construction of the prototype is on the way.

 SkyShark TP-100 CAD 3d rendering